Staying at the Hospital

 We have a fully trained security staff available 24 hours a day to manage all aspects of campus security.

 Smoking is not permitted in any of our buildings, offices or at any event sponsored or presented by us.
+We also do not permit the possession or consumption of marijuana on Baystate Health premises.

 We offer free cable television service to all of our patients, including all local commercial stations, general health information programming, closed caption service on ABC, CBS, NBC, and PBS channels, and Spanish-language programming.

 During your stay, a bedside telephone is available for your use and you may receive incoming calls directly to your bedside telephone.
 Local and toll-free calls are free.
+You may be asked to not use some electronic devices since they may interfere with medical equipment.
+Please refrain from taking photos and videos while in the hospital.

 Telephone devices are available for patients who are deaf, hearing impaired and speech impaired (TTY/TDD).